frictionlessdata/frictionless-py/docs/validating-data.md

 print(report.flatten(["code", "note"]))
 ```

-The same can be show for the bytes and rows:
+The same can be shown for the bytes and rows:

 ```python
 from frictionless import validate